Saturday, November 2, 2024

 By L. Frank Baum

-Originally published in Songs of Spring by the Uplifters, circa 1917.
+Originally published in Songs of Spring by the Uplifters, 1916.

 The Spring is the time to make verses;